The Art of Nepal 2020

 Rough Itinerary Outline

-Amazing views of Kathmandu valley and surrounding mountains.
-Guided walks, monasteries, eat and rest
+Relax after the flight and enjoy amazing views of the Kathmandu valley and surrounding mountains.
+Guided walks, monasteries, massage, spa and organic coffee are all on offer.

 Day 4 -6

-Transfer to Bhaktapur.
-Art is everywhere.
-Explore Bhaktapur's museums, centuries old temples and back lanes.
-Visit potters square, the living goddess and feast on King Curd
+Art is everywhere in Bhaktapur.
+Explore its museums, centuries old temples and back lanes.
+Visit potters, sculptors, a living goddess and feast on King Curd and momos.
+Join a Newari family in their home to perform Mha Puja and share a traditional Bhoj meal.

-Visit Association for Craft Producers and Fair Trade Shops, then transfer to the artistic hub of Kathmandu, Patan (City of Beauty)
+Visit the Association for Craft Producers and Fair Trade Shops, then transfer to the artistic hub of Kathmandu, Patan (City of Beauty).

 The five day Tihar festival commences with Kaag, 'Day of the Crow' and everyday we join the festivities.
-Continue to explore Patan on foot, it's arts and architecture
+Continue to explore Patan on foot, its arts and architecture before a demonstration of the different sound therapy techniques practised with hand forged, singing bowls

-Our last early morning Kora.
+Chance for a last early morning Kora and blessings.
 Transfer to airport, depart Nepal

 * We are constantly working with our amazing artists and their availability during festival time, to guide you in your adventure.
 This means the days we will be participating in the activities above might change their order.